Llanz-dev/spui-digital-resources-docs/README.md

 ## 🎯 Project Overview

 SPUI Digital Resources is a production-ready MEAN stack application designed for Senior High School education.
-It provides a centralized digital platform where students and teachers access assigned learning materials, while administrators maintain full control over system content and user access.
+It has been successfully deployed as a pilot system and utilized in a real academic environment for one month, demonstrating its reliability and effectiveness.
+The platform provides a centralized digital space where students and teachers can seamlessly access assigned learning materials, while administrators maintain full control over content management and user access.

-The system is actively used in an academic environment and maintained by me.

 ---